joshuaguerin/Answer-Set-Programming-Algorithms/Grandpa/README.md

 * I have a son (with the widow), a "bouncing baby boy."
 * The widow has a son.

 [^2]: Due to existing copyright, the lyrics are not reproduced on this page outside of an analysis of the relationships.
-For further reading, at the time of this writing, the song can easily be located online in text, audio, and video formats.
+At the time of this writing the song lyrics can be found  online in text, audio, and video formats.

 Additional relationships that are inferred over the course of the song:
 * My father is my son.